quadriq/puppet-influxdb/README.md

 ## Custom resource-types

 all resource types using `influx` cli command to communicate with influxdb.
-Because `influx` cli command uses http interface of influxdb, we also need to do a http-auth, if this is enabled.
+Because `influx` cli command uses __http interface of influxdb__, we also need to do a http-auth, if this is enabled.
 So pass `superuser` creadentials to all resource types, if http-auth is enabled.

 ### influx_database